BJP slams Revanth Reddy's 'Bihar DNA' remark, demands apology | Politics

 - India

-The BJP on Thursday criticised Telangana Chief Minister Revanth Reddy's ''Bihar DNA'' remark and demanded that the Congress and other members of the opposition INDIA bloc condemn his comment and ask him to apologise.
+The BJP on Thursday vehemently criticised newly elected Telangana Chief Minister Revanth Reddy's ''Bihar DNA'' remark and demanded that the Congress and other members of the opposition INDIA bloc condemn his comment and ask him to apologise.

-Reddy reportedly said during a recent interaction with journalists that K Chandrashekar Rao, the first chief minister of Telangana, has ''Bihari genes'', indicating that he was a better choice for the state than KCR.
+Reddy reportedly said during a recent media interaction that K Chandrashekar Rao, the first chief minister of Telangana, has ''Bihar DNA'', indicating that he was a better choice for the state than KCR.

 ''My DNA is Telangana.
 KCR's DNA is Bihar.
 He belongs to Bihar.
 KCR's caste is Kurmi.
 They migrated from Bihar to Vijayanagaram and from there to Telangana.
 Telangana DNA is better than Bihar DNA,'' Reddy had allegedly said.

-Senior BJP leader Ravi Shankar Prasad termed Reddy's remarks ''very shameful, divisive and arrogant'' and demanded that the Congress and other INDIA bloc members condemn it.
+Senior BJP leader Ravi Shankar Prasad termed Reddy's remarks ''very shameful, divisive and arrogant'' and demanded that the Congress and other INDIA bloc members condemn his statement.

 ''Your chief minister calls one region's DNA weak and makes very shameful casteist remarks against his own party leaders (who are in Bihar), this is very unfortunate.
 We condemn it.
 The Congress party should also condemn it if they have even a little understanding of the significance of unity in the country,'' he said.